|

 F. Reviewing for Violation

-of Specific Safety Requirement (VSSR)
+of a Specific Safety Requirement (VSSR)

-G. Reviewing for Signatures
+G. Reviewing For and

 H. Required Language